samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 **Fountain.** The decanter produces 5 gallons of water.

 **Geyser.** The decanter produces 30 gallons of water that gushes forth in a [Line](/sources/dnd/free-rules/rules-glossary#LineAreaofEffect) 30 feet long and 1 foot wide.
-If you’re holding the decanter, you can aim the geyser in one direction (no action required).
+If you're holding the decanter, you can aim the geyser in one direction (no action required).
 One creature of your choice in the Line must succeed on a DC 13 Strength saving throw or take 1d4 Bludgeoning damage and have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.
-Instead of a creature, you can target one object in the Line that isn’t being worn or carried and that weighs no more than 200 pounds.
+Instead of a creature, you can target one object in the Line that isn't being worn or carried and that weighs no more than 200 pounds.
 The object is knocked over by the geyser.

 ### [Deck of Illusions](/magic-items/9228420-deck-of-illusions)